RaphCorp/batchs/README.md

+# TO KNOW
 ITS BASIC THING
 OPEN TO SUGGESTION / REQUEST

-So my script aren't perfect and can contain bug
+Script aren't perfect and can contain bug

 # Programs description
 CMD.bat is a little batch file who have the same comportment as a cmd just with an integrated ls.